EricM5/IntelliPrice.Api/README.md

 **Get All Products**
 ----
-  Returns list of products for given search term.
+  Returns 60+ products from Google Shopping for given search term, specified in parameter.
+Returns list of products in ascending order by total price with shipping cost factored in.

 * **URL**